-The STP#7 science target mission MEDICI (Magnetosphere Energetics, Dynamics, and Ionospheric Coupling) answers two outstanding science questions: (1) How are magnetospheric and ionospheric plasmas transported and accelerated by solar wind forcing and by magnetosphere-ionosphere (M-I) coupling processes?, and (2) How do magnetospheric and ionospheric plasma pressures and currents drive cross-scale electric and magnetic fields, which then affect the plasma dynamics?
+The science target mission Magnetosphere-Ionosphere-Thermosphere Coupling Mission answers two outstanding science questions: (1) How are magnetospheric and ionospheric plasmas transported and accelerated by solar wind forcing and by magnetosphere-ionosphere (M-I) coupling processes?, and (2) How do magnetospheric and ionospheric plasma pressures and currents drive cross-scale electric and magnetic fields, which then affect the plasma dynamics?
 These coupling processes occur over various spatial and temporal scales.
 The answer to the first question reveals how plasma acceleration and transport processes affect the dynamic, three-dimensional characteristics of the ring current, plasmasphere, and aurorae at a variety of different spatial scales.
 In addition, the spatio-temporal characteristics of ionospheric outflow phenomena, and the effects on the overall M-I system will be understood.
 The answer to the second question determines the electrodynamic nature of M-I coupling.
 Specifically, the cross-scale interhemispheric structure and evolution of currents and fields that mediate M-I coupling will be understood, including the mechanisms by which the M-I coupling of electromagnetic fields feed back into the system to affect the plasmas that generated them.

 Understanding plasma acceleration and transport processes is fundamental in determining how planetary ionospheres contribute to magnetospheric plasma populations.
 Indeed, it is in the magnetosphere-ionosphere system where the basic physical processes of particle acceleration and transport have the most direct impact on human activity.
 These impacts include space weather effects on satellite operations, disruption of electromagnetic signals passing through the ionosphere, and dramatic reconfigurations of the electrodynamic currents that connect the Earth to the heliosphere via the ionosphere and magnetosphere.
-The MEDICI science target was formulated specifically to understand how particle acceleration and transport couple the ring current, the plasmasphere, and the aurorae to the ionosphere through current fields and the flow of mass and energy.
+This science target was formulated specifically to understand how particle acceleration and transport couple the ring current, the plasmasphere, and the aurorae to the ionosphere through current fields and the flow of mass and energy.

 Using ENA imaging, the ring current (and near-Earth plasma sheet) characteristics are captured with sufficient temporal and spatial resolution to retrieve the electrical current system that distorts the magnetic field and that connects through the ionosphere to produce the electric field.
 EUV imaging captures the plasmasphere with sufficient temporal/spatial resolution to retrieve cross-scale density structures and the global-to-local electric fields that drive the formation and evolution of these magnetospheric structures.
 Stereo imaging of the optically thin ENA and EUV emissions enables determination of the three-dimensional structure of pressure, pitch angle, and density,.
 These parameters are then used to reveal energization processes, plasma losses and sources, and to resolve cross-scale currents, fields, and flows throughout this complex and interconnected system.
 The ionosphere-thermosphere system is to be imaged and measured using multiple wavelengths of far ultraviolet (FUV).
 Such imaging provides estimates of multiple geophysical quantities in the ionosphere and auroral regions.
 Critical plasma and magnetic field in situ observations in the cusp and near-Earth plasma sheet plasma are also to be used to determine plasma composition, electron populations, and magnetic field configurations that characterize the plasma environment, during both quiet and storm/substorm intervals.
 Combined with the imaging techniques, the flow of ionospheric plasma and energy between the ionosphere and magnetosphere is followed, and the acceleration and transport processes throughout the interconnected system are determined.